isomerpages/moe-yunengpri/pages/Student Learning Space (SLS).md

 Mondays – Fridays: 8:00 am – 4:00 pm

-For other matters, students can email the SLS Helpdesk at [helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com).
+For other matters, students can email the SLS Helpdesk at&nbsp;[helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com).
 When emailing the SLS Helpdesk, they should include their full name, name of school and form class.

 <u>Non-School Operating Hours</u>